adityasharma3/adityasharma3/README.md

 ## Hi 👋, I'm Aditya Sharma

-- I'm a student intersted in Web Development using Django, Flask and React.
+- I'm a student intersted in Web Development using Django and Flask.
 - Currently a sophomore at Manipal University Jaipur.

 ## Contact me at: